Dougarasu/termite-multiagent-system/README.md

 A simulation that shows the usage of intelligent agents, programmed with a simple set of rules, to solve the problem of piling up scattered woods in a closed 3D environment.

+## Methodology

+It was used the rigidbody system from Unity framework, with attributes such as:
+* Position (x, y, z)
+* Rotation (x, y, z)
+* Angular Speed
+* Linear Speed
+* Mass

+### The Agents

+Each agent, represented by a digital termite, has only two rules:

+* If a termite find a log, and if it is already carrying one, he will leave the log nearby the one found and continue wandering randomly in the scenario;
+*	If a termite find a log, and if it is not carrying one, it grabs the log found and continue wandering randomly in the scenario.

+Each anget has a body structure such as:
+*

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites